If you’re feeling lost in life, you’re not alone. Life has its ups and downs, and sometimes we just feel that we’re on the wrong road.

 1. You feel lost in life because you need spiritual connection

-When you’re missing a connection to a higher power, you may be feeling a bit empty or lacking in motivation.
+When you’re missing a connection to a higher power, this can make you feel a bit empty or lacking in motivation.

 Whether you practice a particular religion or you think of yourself as more spiritual, connecting with our God, Universe, Mother Earth, or other spirit guide can be essential in our feeling grounded in life.
 Often, our spiritual connections fill us with trust, feelings of ease, and love for other beings and people.

-When we have trust in this higher power, we are easier to give up our worries and stresses.
+When you have trust in this higher power, you are easier to give up your worries and stresses and change your life.

 READ MORE: 4 Steps to Spiritual Enlightenment